 The people.
 The working attitude in our banks in Bulgaria and Serbia is on a very high level.
 To be honest it is hard to differentiate the working attitude here in the region from that in Western Europe.
 Many Bulgarians tend to be very ambitious; they invest a lot in their education and are prepared to work hard for their career.
 Sometimes the tempo here is even faster than in Austria.
-On the other hand – the labour costs here are still comparatively low, despite the recent growth of the wages due to the positive economic development and the shortage of labour force.
-The tax environment in Bulgaria is also very favourable.
+On the other hand – the labor costs here are still comparatively low, despite the recent growth of the wages due to the positive economic development and the shortage of labor force.
+The tax environment in Bulgaria is also very favorable.

 Which industries flourish most in this market and for which do you see a high potential for the near future?